NRAR’s overall approach to regulating the use of the state’s water resources is informed by our vision: sustainable and fair water regulation for NSW.

 - How much harm will be caused by breaking the rules?

-This approach means less inconvenience to water users from unnecessary monitoring or investigation of smaller issues.
+This approach means less inconvenience to water users.
+It reduces unnecessary monitoring or investigation of smaller issues.

 Our presence

-Our compliance officers across NSW actively monitor and audit surface water and groundwater use.
+Our compliance officers across NSW monitor and audit surface water and groundwater use.

-They have the power to enter premises and gather evidence, take photos, and collect samples.
-They can compel the individual or entity under investigation to provide records and answer questions relating to that investigation.
+They have a broad range of powers.
+They can enter premises and gather evidence such as photos, and samples.
+They can require the individual or entity under investigation to provide records and answer questions relating to the investigation.

 Learn more about NRAR’s compliance powers.